 - 1. The name of the person for whom the witness(es) will testify (here, "person" can refer to an organization as well as an individual). - 2.
 A statement of whether the filer supports or oppose the petition. - 3.
 The name of each witness, and an estimate of the length of their direct testimony. - 4.
-A summary or outline of the direct testimony of each technical witness.
-The hearing officer may impose more stringent requirements in the pre-hearing order. - 5.
+A summary or outline of the direct testimony of each technical witness. - 5.
 A list of all exhibits that will be offered, and a copy of each exhibit.